 About a month later I was in a hallway of a house I didn’t recognize with no idea how I got there.
 As I’m trying to figure it out a terrifying looking woman with wild shoulder length hair wearing a dress, comes around the corner and chases me.
 I run into the first room I see and try to shut the door but she’s too fast and strong.
 I’m trapped, scared out of my mind she’s going to hurt me or worse.
 She comes closer, stops, and starts talking to me.
 I can’t remember what she was saying.
-Not knowing how to react, I ask her to please let me go and I finally wake up.
+As she is going on about something, not knowing how to react, I ask her to please let me go 3 times and I finally wake up.

 It was like something from the Insidious movie.
 The part that stood out the most in that nightmare was the music I heard the second she showed up.
 It sounded like the insanest nerve wrecking rock music I have heard in my life and didn’t even know was possible.
 Thankfully nothing like this had reoccurred since.